 Aengus Friel and Peadar Coll recently joined forces for a residency at the Regional Cultural Centre, Letterkenny.

-The final result was a 30-minute audience visual experience which was performed live before a limited audience and will premiere online with Notions, next month.
+The final result was a 30-minute audience visual experience which was performed live before a limited audience and online.

 Aengus Friel is an electronic ambient music producer from Inishowen who releases music under the moniker of Shammen Delly.

 Peadar Coll is a much-respected Donegal multi-instrumentalist and session musician who has worked artists such as Jonathan Smeaton, indie bands Aul Boy, Lunch Machine and more.